Security-Onion-Solutions/securityonion-docs/partitioning.rst

 ISO
 ---

 If you use our Security Onion ISO image, it will automatically partition your disk for you.
-If you instead use CentOS 7, Ubuntu 18.04, or Ubuntu 20.04, you will most likely need to manually modify their default partition layout.
+If you instead use CentOS 7 or Ubuntu 20.04, you will most likely need to manually modify their default partition layout.

 LVM
 ---